MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     - A service connection point (SCP) is not registered in Active Directory: An SCP is not used when you use AD RMS protection with Azure Information Protection.
 If you have a registered an SCP for your AD RMS deployment, you must remove it so that [service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery) is successful for Azure Rights Management protection.

     - The AD RMS servers are configured for the certification URL.
+[Instructions](#configuring-ad-rms-servers-to-locate-the-certification-url)

     - The AD RMS servers are configured to use SSL/TLS with a valid x.509 certificate that is trusted by the connecting clients: Required for production environments but not required for testing or evaluation purposes.